 Each grant opportunity has specific objectives and assessment criteria that aim to ensure funded applications achieve the best possible outcomes.
-Assessors must have regard to both the objectives and the assessment criteria as outlined in the relevant grant guidelines and Appendix 1 of this document.
+Assessors must have regard to both the objectives and the assessment criteria as outlined in the relevant grant guidelines and Appendices 1 and 2 of this document.

-National Interest Test
+National Interest Test (NIT)

-Applicants must provide a separate response on the national interest of their research proposal, which is considered by the ARC's CEO before recommendations are made to the Minister.
+Applicants must provide a separate response on the national interest of their research proposal, which is provided with other elements of an application recommended for funding for final consideration by the Minister.